mallond/node-red/README.md

 #### Custom Setting - Important elements

 > By default, all user data is stored in the Node-RED install directory.
 To
 > use a different location, the following property can be used

 **userDir**: '~/node-red-userDir',

 > Node-RED scans the `nodes` directory in the install directory to find nodes.
 > The following property can be used to specify an additional directory to scan.

 **nodesDir**: '~node-red-nodeDir',

-> Start
 ### Start Node-Red with custom Settings
 ```
 ~$  node-red --settings settings.js